TDycores-Project/tdycore-qa/running_in_cloud.rst

 Running in Cloud
 ----------------

-To run the qa-repository in the cloud set up travis-ci with the repository and create a.travis.yml file and .sh file in .travis to the necessary simulators and run the qa-toolbox.
+To run the qa-repository in the cloud set up travis-ci with the repository and create a travis.yml file and .sh file in .travis to the necessary simulators and run the qa-toolbox.

 1. Write .sh script for travis to run